CloudKommand-Examples/full_stack_react_website/README.md

-# CloudKommand Tutorial Repository

-This repository was loaded into your Github as part of signing up for CloudKommand.
-Note that no charges are incurred by deploying the configuration defined in this repository or leaving it deployed.
+# Full Stack React Website Example

-It uses AWS Lambda, DynamoDB, IAM, and API Gateway to create an API that you can hit to increment a counter.
+This example uses CloudKommand to deploy an S3-hosted React website and then uses AWS Lambda, DynamoDB, IAM, and API Gateway to create an API that you can hit to increment a counter.

-Use this kommand.json combined with the folder structure to develop your own application, and check out the CloudKommand-managed plugins at:'
+Use the kommand.json at the base level of this repo, combined with the folder structure, to develop your own application, and check out the CloudKommand-managed plugins at:

 - IAM (role and policy): https://github.com/cloudkommand/iam
 - Lambda (function and layer): https://github.com/cloudkommand/lambda